 I’ve got no problem with tyres that come from anywhere in the world; so long as they are decent quality.
 I’d hate to see a family stranded in the outback just because they bought a poor quality set of tyres.

-Buy tyres to suit the terrain you are driving on
+Buy tyres to suit the terrain you are going to drive on

 Most people will weigh up mud terrain tyres vs all terrain tyres, because they’re the most suitable options for real off road work.
 Road terrain tyres are not great for anything beyond beach driving, and should be used accordingly.
 If you never drive through mud, or you do for 3% of the year, is it really worth getting muddies?

 Likewise, if you live in sloppy, muddy conditions, all terrain tyres are probably not going to cut the mustard!
 The tyres you purchase should suit the terrain you spend the most time on.
 They should also be up to the rigours of your harsh travels; the Pilbara roads chew tyres up and spit them out so fast its not funny.
 Make sure your tyres are up to the job!